vallsv/Lima-tango-python/doc/camera/slsdetector.rst

 								Each affinity can be expressed by one of the functions: Mask(mask) or CPU(<cpu1>[, ..., <cpuN>]) for independent CPU enumeration
 =============================== =============== =============== ==============================================================

+.. note: The Eiger detector has currently 4 threads per port.

 Attributes